aaleino/todoman/README.md

 *The file "todo.md" contains a todolist that I use myself to complete this program.*

 This is my first FTXUI project (see credits), and coded while trying to figure out how to use it.
-The code is not very clean, but I hope to clean it if this becomes useful for me or someone else (please give a star to the project if so).
+The code is not very clean, but I hope to clean it if this becomes useful for me or someone else.
+Please star the project if so.

 Installation